Valentine’s Day Pancakes

 You can make your pancakes into conversation hearts with gel writers, top them with sugar rosettes or chocolate, or serve these heart-shaped pancakes up plain and simple with butter and warm maple syrup.

 Your loved ones are sure to feel extra special when they receive these pancakes.
+Be sure to take a look at these mini heart pancake, too!

 About this recipe